 AIRDRIE SKATING CLUB POLICIES

-ALL REFUNDS WILL BE SUBJECT TO A NON-REFUNDABLE ADMINISTRATION FEE OF $15 AND THE NON-REFUNDABLE SKATE CANADA INSURANCE FEE.
+ALL REFUNDS WILL BE SUBJECT TO A NON-REFUNDABLE ADMINISTRATION FEE OF $30 AND THE NON-REFUNDABLE SKATE CANADA INSURANCE FEE ($43.65).
 The Skate Canada Insurance Fee is charged once per insurance year (September 1 – August 31).

-For all programs, in the event of any injury, a pro-rated portion of the registration fee will be refunded if the request is accompanied by a doctor’s certificate.
+For all programs, in the event of any injury, a pro-rated portion of the registration fee will be refunded if the request is accompanied by a doctor’s note.
 No refund will be given if a student leaves by their own accord or is expelled by the Club.
-No refunds or make-up sessions will be given for any other reason.

 Participation in fundraising is mandatory for the families of each skater in the STARSkate/CompetitiveSkate programs and for skaters registered 2 days a week for STARSkate/Competitive Prep.
 If a family has more than one skater in either of these programs, a fundraising commitment is required for each skater.
 A mandatory fundraising cheque, dated for December 1st of that year, is required for every STARSkate/Competitive Skater and 2 day a week STARSkate/Competitive Prep skater.
 If the cheque is not received before the first day of skating, the skater will not be allowed to step on the ice.